webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Deflect-Attacks.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/PROTECTION
+- Ability/Categories/Protection
 ---

 ## Deflect Attacks
+>1  Intellect

 Using your mind, you protect yourself from incoming attacks.
 For the next ten minutes, you are trained in Speed defense tasks.
 Action to initiate.